thunderbird/webext-support/README.md

 # Supporting Add-On Developers

-The goal of this repository is to provide useful code snippets, examples and tools to add-on developers in order to better "weather" the transition to the new extension structure of Thunderbird 78: MailExtensions.
+The goal of this repository is to provide useful code snippets, examples, scripts, APIs and tools to add-on developers in order to better "weather" the transition to the new extension structure of Thunderbird 78: MailExtensions.

 ## Content